-Dorshei Tzedek encourages its members and others to let Stop & Shop know that you support farmworkers’ rights and want them to meet with CIW’s representatives.
-We have also developed a Haggadah Supplement in this issue for the Passover holiday, drawing the connection between our obligation to remember the experience of our ancestors as slaves in Egypt and our responsibility to work for the freedom of all people from all types of enslavement and oppression.
-We encourage you to print it out and use it at the Passover seders you attend.
+From this association, CDT developed a Haggadah Supplement, “In Every Generation: A Dorshei Tzedek Haggadah Insert on Farmworkers’ Rights” for the Passover holiday, drawing the connection between our obligation to remember the experience of our ancestors as slaves in Egypt and our responsibility to work for the freedom of all people from all types of enslavement and oppression.